elubow/docker-dcos-cli/README.md

 $ dcos hdfs endpoints core-site.xml > hadoop/core-site.xml
 ```

+## Shell Scripts
+There is a collection of shell scripts in the `$PATH` and located in `~/mesos_bin`.
+These scripts are put together to help debug problems and run queries for information that might not be available via the UIs.

 ## Environment Variables
 If you are launching this a docker container, environment variables are passed in via the command line (`-e`).
 If launching through Mesos, specify the variables and their values prior to launching the container.